BLOG

 There is a reason leaders rarely rebuild the OS: they are implicated in it.
 The existing executive team built the legacy system.
 The current architecture reinforces their status, their relationships, and their comfort zones.
 Asking an internal leadership team to dismantle the system that grants them their power objectively is like asking a fish to redesign the water.

-Internal committees formed to “fix execution” almost always devolve into negotiation sessions.
+Internal committees formed to “fix execution”.
+Almost always devolve into negotiation sessions.
 They trade compromised solutions that protect their respective silos.
-“I won’t touch your budget if you don’t touch my headcount.”
+“I won’t touch your budget if you don’t touch the headcount.”.
 The result is a series of incremental tweaks that look like change but change nothing.

 An OS rebuild requires a level of ruthlessness that is politically impossible for insiders.
 It requires examining a high-performing legacy executive and stripping away their decision-making rights because they block the future.
-It requires changing the definition of “performance” in a way that might turn today’s stars into tomorrow’s problems.
+It requires changing the definition of “performance”.
+In a way that will turn today’s stars into tomorrow’s problems.
 This creates existential friction that internal relationships cannot withstand.

 Conclusion